tenhundredtrees/transitions/README.md

 - **Elite Capture**: Distributed governance structures
 - **Cultural Resistance**: Gradual introduction respecting traditions
 - **Coordination Complexity**: Simple interfaces and clear processes
+- **Over-Automation**: Maintaining human agency and decision-making

 ### Sustainability Strategies
 - **Financial**: Multiple revenue streams and partnerships
 - **Technical**: Local expertise development and open-source adoption
 - **Social**: Democratic governance and community ownership
+- **Autonomous**: Self-learning systems with human oversight

 ## Getting Involved

 ### For District Administrators
-Review the Implementation Guide for systematic deployment strategies and readiness assessments.
+Review the Implementation Guide and Autonomous District Guardian for systematic deployment strategies and rapid automation capabilities.

 ### For Community Leaders
-Explore Use Case Examples to understand how the framework applies to your specific context and challenges.
+Explore Use Case Examples and Bioregional Cooperation Model to understand how the framework applies to your specific context and village needs.

 ### For Technology Partners
-Examine the Technical Architecture for integration opportunities and development requirements.
+Examine the Technical Architecture and Autonomous District Guardian for integration opportunities and AI system requirements.

 ### For Researchers
-Analyze the framework documents for adaptation to different cultural and economic contexts.
+Analyze the framework documents for adaptation to different cultural and economic contexts, with special attention to autonomous governance models.

 ## Next Steps

 1. **Select Pilot District**: Choose location based on readiness criteria
-2. **Build Coalition**: Engage stakeholders and secure leadership support
+2. **Deploy Autonomous Guardian**: Set up 24/7 AI coordination system
-3. **Start Small**: Implement 2-3 simple collaboration pilots
+3. **Start Small**: Implement 2-3 simple collaboration pilots with automated support
+4. **Scale Rapidly**: Use accelerated deployment sequence (Week 1 to Month 3)
-4. **Measure Impact**: Track economic, social, and governance improvements
+5. **Measure Impact**: Track economic, social, governance, and automation metrics
-5. **Scale Gradually**: Expand successful patterns while maintaining core principles
 6. **Share Learnings**: Document and disseminate insights for broader adoption

 ## Contributing